MS-CSE-GCR/object_detection_on_azure/README.md

 This project aims to simplify objection detection.
 You can do all your work in a Jupyter Notebook rather than in command line.
 You can choose Yolo or Retinanet or both to train you model.

+This is the tutorial [video](https://cloudmateriallsj.blob.core.windows.net/video/Object_detection_tutorial.mp4) in Chinese for your reference.
 ### Requirements
 **Please read carefully, and conform the criteria below.**